-A spinal anaesthetic involves the injection of a local anaesthetic drug through a needle into the small of your back to numb the nerves from the waist down to the toes for 2 - 3 hours.
+For this operation we will often advise you to have a spinal anaesthetic prior to having the general anaesthetic.
+This will help provide you with good pain relief following the procedure.
+A spinal anaesthetic involves the injection of a local anaesthetic drug through a needle into the small of your back to numb the nerves from the waist down to the toes for several hours.
 You will be asked to either sit on the side of the bed with your feet on a low stool or lie on your side, curled up with your knees tucked up towards your chest.
-You will remain awake during this procedure.
+You will often remain awake while this procedure is carried out.
 You may feel some discomfort in your lower back or legs whilst the anaesthetic is being injected.
 The anaesthetic staff will support and reassure you during the procedure.
-As the spinal begins to take effect your anaesthetist will measure its progress and test its effectiveness.
-A spinal should cause you no unpleasant feelings and usually takes only a few minutes to perform.
-Once the injection is finished you will normally be asked to lie flat as the spinal works quickly and is usually effective within 5 - 10 minutes.
-Your skin will initially feel numb to touch and your leg muscles will feel weak.
-Once the injection is working fully you will be unable to move your legs or feel any pain below the waist.